Skip to main content

 Why it is not a strict message queue

-From a concurrency point of view, Topic is better read as a framework that dispatches published data into different consumption forms rather than as a strict message queue.
-The synchronous path uses Semaphore, the asynchronous path uses small state blocks, the queue path uses LockFreeQueue, and callback subscribers are linked through LockFreeList.
-That makes it a good fit for in-process module handoff, log fan-out, or state broadcast.
-If the requirement is shared large payloads across processes, explicit queue-full policy, or zero-copy shared slots, then the right move is to switch to LinuxSharedTopic<T> instead of pushing system-level semantics back into Topic.
+From a concurrency point of view, Topic dispatches published data into different consumption forms rather than acting as a strict message queue.
+The synchronous path uses Semaphore, the asynchronous path uses small state blocks, the queue path uses SPSCQueue, and callback subscribers are linked through LockFreeList.
+This fits in-process module handoff, log fan-out, or state broadcast.
+For shared large payloads across processes, explicit queue-full policy, or zero-copy shared slots, switch to LinuxSharedTopic<T> rather than adding system-level semantics to Topic.

 WaitTopic and domain